 Integrating with Web Analytics

 Let’s take a dive into how we integrate with Web Analytics tools, like Google Analytics or Adobe Analytics.
-SiteSpect integrates easily with Analytics packages in real-time, capturing data more reliably and easily than other optimization and testing platforms.
-With SiteSpect, visitors request your site with Variations already applied, and Test data already present in your Data Layer.
+SiteSpect integrates easily with Analytics packages in real-time, capturing data more reliably and easily than other optimization and A/B testing platforms.
+With SiteSpect, visitors request your site with Variations already applied, and A/B test data already present in your Data Layer.
 When the Analytics tag is triggered in the browser, it sends both the original and SiteSpect data to your Analytics instance – no need for an additional request.

 Integrating with Customer Experience Analytics